usnews/brightspot-cms/editorial-guide.md

 ## Administration

-#### User Admin
+#### Roles and Permissions

 Found in Admin -> Users and Roles, Brightspot provides a simple user interface that allows Administrators to add new users, and define their roles.

 Create a new user, by default, all new users inherit the same role.
-This is configured in Admin > Settings.
+This is configured in Admin > Settings, where the default role can be set.
 The `Current Site` allows users with MultiSite access to define the default site for the user.

 ![](http://docs.brightspot.s3.amazonaws.com/users-roles.png)